DataDog/hiring-engineers/answers.md

 ## Collecting APM Data:

+Datadog's agent will start recording events when running the below application provided in the readme with `ddtrace-run`.
+Alternatively, Datadog provides a [Flask trace middleware](http://pypi.datadoghq.com/trace/docs/web_integrations.html#flask) that will automatically record and report traces.

+Here is an example [Python App](python_script/apm_sample.py) using the flask trace middleware.

 Given the following Flask app (or any Python/Ruby/Go app of your choice) instrument this using Datadog’s APM solution:

 - [x] **Bonus Question**: What is the difference between a Service and a Resource?